ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 Authors are expected to evaluate the congestion control algorithms that they bring to the IETF.
-A well-rounded evaluation of the pros and cons of an algorithm is expected by a working group before it submits the specification for publication by the IETF.
+The working group is expecteed to complete a well-rounded evaluation of the pros and cons of an algorithm before it submits the specification for publication by the IETF.

 The
 following guidelines are designed to help authors and the IETF community.